August 22, 2018

 Fonar in 1982 and have followed it every day since.
 Great products would

-No matter how much I like the stock entry is best if under $20.
-Lighten up when over $30.
+No matter how much I like the stock near-term entry is best if under $25 with a move to $33 possible this year.

 to own for the long term.